liborty/medians/README.md

 ## `Struct MStats`

-Holds the sample parameters: centre (here the median), and the dispersion measure, (here MAD = median of absolute differences from the median).
+Holds the sample parameters: centre (here the median), and the spread measure, (here MAD = median of absolute differences from the median).
 MAD is the most stable measure of data spread.
-In other contexts this struct can hold the mean and the standard deviation, as computed in crate RStats.
+Alternatively, MStats can hold the mean and the standard deviation, as computed in crate RStats.

 ## Trait Medianf64